Proper Hamiltonian Cycles in Edge-Colored Multigraphs: Bounds for c-edge-colored multigraphs,

-Note that there should be at least one edge between $x$ and $z$ with color $b$ or $g$, otherwise if both edges are not present, $G'^c$ would have at least $3\binom{n-1}{2}+3+1-(5n-9)$ as desired.
+Note that we can assume that there is at least one edge between $x$ and $z$ with color $b$ or $g$, otherwise if both edges are not present, $G'^c$ would have at least $3\binom{n-1}{2}+3+1-(5n-9)$ edges, as desired.
 Assume in the sequel that we have at least two parallel edges between $x$ and $z$, one on color $r$ and the other on color $b$ or $g$, say $b$.
 Now consider the multigraph $G^c-\{x,z\}$.
 We can check by Theorem~\ref{3colorsPHP} that $G^c-\{x,z\}$ has a proper Hamiltonian path $P=v_1v_2\ldots v_{n-2}$.
-We can also suppose that $y=v_1$ (or $y=v_{n-2}$), otherwise, if there is no edge between $x$ and any of $v_1,v_{n-2}$ on colors $b$ or $g$, we obtain two edges less to delete within the contraction (arriving to $5n-9$).
+We can also assume that $y=v_1$ (or $y=v_{n-2}$); otherwise, if there is no edge between $x$ and any of $v_1,v_{n-2}$ on colors $b$ or $g$, we get to delete two edges fewer, leaving at most $5n-9$ edges to be deleted in the contraction.
 We have the following cases now.

 Suppose first that there are exactly two edges on colors $r$ and $b$ between $x$ and $z$.
-So, we need to find one more edge in order to arrive to $5n-9$.
-Therefore, $x$ should be adjacent to both $y=v_1$ and $v_{n-2}$ with parallel on colors $b$ and $g$, otherwise, we obtain the last edge as required.
-Now, if $z$ is adjacent to $v_1$ with edges on both colors $b$ and $g$, then $xzv_1\ldots v_{n-1}x$ is a proper Hamiltonian cycle in $G^c$.
+So, we need to find one edge less in order to have at most $5n-9$ edges to delete.
+Therefore, $x$ should be adjacent to both $y=v_1$ and $v_{n-2}$ with parallel edges on colors $b$ and $g$, otherwise, we obtain the last edge as required.
+Now, if $z$ is adjacent to $v_1$ with edges on both colors $b$ and $g$, then $xzv_1\ldots v_{n-2}x$ is a proper Hamiltonian cycle in $G^c$.
 Otherwise, we obtain one edge less to delete and we are done.